 Although NVRs are used with IP security camera systems then can also be used to record video footage from analog cameras connected to it via IP encoders.

-An NVR is easily set up. as there’s only one cable involved – the power cable.
-There are no more wires to hook up your cameras to.
+A wireless-based NVR is easily set up. as there’s only one cable involved – the power cable.
+There are no more wires to hook up your cameras too.

 It also allows for simultaneous recordings from as many cameras as the system supports.